 Steigerwald Lake National Wildlife Refuge was first protected in 1987 and by 2019 comprised approximately 1,200 acres of wetlands, fields, woodlands, and a channelized Gibbons Creek.
 But since the 1960s until 2021, the Columbia River was cut off from the area by a 5.5 mile levee.

 The US Army Corps of Engineers constructed the levee to reduce flood risk, however it separated the Columbia from its vast historic floodplain.
 And although the levee protected the Refuge and adjacent properties from Columbia River floods, it exacerbates internal flooding from Gibbons Creek.
 The creek was constrained to an artificially elevated channel as it flowed through the Refuge.
 Even moderate rainfall events often caused flooding that spilled over into the Port of Camas-Washougal and other nearby municipal, commercial and residential properties.
 This internal flooding required the Port to maintain a costly pumping system.

-Work is now wrapping up before the Refuge reopens in May 2022.
-The Refuge will also briefly close in August and September 2022 to finalize construction.
+Initial work wrapped up and the Refuge reopened in May 2022.
+The Refuge is currently closed through September 30, 2022 to finalize construction.